-Study relevant trends to analyze what could work or what wouldn't work for your business.
-You can list out a few products for your food truck and separate work on the raw materials, power, and other specifics you'd require for the same.
-For instance, chilled beverages, fresh fries, foods that need fresh dough, all would require some pre-planning to be executed efficiently.
+Study relevant trends to analyze what could work or what wouldn’t work for your business.
+You can list out a few products for your food truck and separate work on the raw materials, power, and other specifics you’d require for the same.
+For instance, chilled beverages, fresh fries, and foods that need fresh dough would require some pre-planning to be executed efficiently.

-You can read the complete business plan guide to explore how to write a detailed and informal business plan.
+You can read the complete food truck business plan guide to explore how to write a detailed and informal business plan.

 5. Plan Your Pricing and Aesthetic